Graduate program

 - Recommended candidates in the pool may be offered temporary or ongoing employment.
 These roles may be full-time or part-time.

-- There is no guarantee that an offer of employment will be made to recommended candidates within 12 months.
+- There is no guarantee that we will make an offer of employment to recommended candidates within 12 months.

-- Notification of acceptance into the pool does not constitute an offer of employment.
+- Being accepted into the pool is not an offer of employment.

 - Recommended candidates remain non-public sector employees until we offer and they accept employment.

-- Recommended candidates must meet all DIT pre-employment requirements before we can offer them employment.
+- Recommended candidates must meet all our pre-employment requirements before we can offer them employment.

 Key dates